 There is no perfect answer, but how you choose to store your relevant data will be reflective of your risk tolerance and time invested.
 Storing all your documents yourself in your home is labor-intensive and time you must be willing to invest in creating and maintaining your information system.
 Going paperless is generally the most convenient, safe, and quickest.
 But there are pros and cons to storing your information in the cloud versus on a disk drive.

 But the online option can make it harder for a trusted person to figure out what bills need to be paid, what services need to be closed, who to contact for final arrangements, etc. LA Times finance columnist Liz Weston quotes a friend regarding organizing your data, “Your frequent flier miles could disappear while your Netflix subscription continues indefinitely.”
-Whatever method you choose to store your most valuable estate and financial information, make sure it’s organized for the person who will need to use it.
+Most importantly, make sure you organize your documents.

 Your list also depends on the complexity of your circumstances and the age when you die.
 An individual who dies in their thirties probably has more moving parts and information reflecting their daily life than someone in their eighties who has likely been downsizing in their life.
 The changes in our circumstances over time further illustrate the importance of updating your information regularly and whenever major life changes occur.